SIDNEYHOLMES/sidney-holmes.github.io/README.md

 6) in terminal => sudo apt-get install subversion
 7) in terminal => npm install -g opspark
 8) in terminal => os install

+## Most recent problems

+OS test with the portfolio and website is
+"Portfolio "before each" hook for "should have <head> tag"